 Indoor air pollution can cause health issues beyond cognitive drains.
-SBS, or sick building syndrome, can make it uncomfortable and sometimes dangerous to work in polluted buildings.
+SBS can make it uncomfortable and sometimes dangerous to work in polluted buildings.
 While the exact causes are unknown, incidents of SBS can be significantly reduced and managed by lowering indoor air pollutant levels (such as VOCs).

 People want to work where they are valued; if given a choice, they will work at companies that invest in their health and wellness.
 For high-level, talented individuals, there are many places they could work.
 Why would they work in a building dangerous to their health?
 They can and will leave their current job to find a company that provides a healthy work environment.

 As a result, indoor air pollution can create difficulties with worker retainment.
-Meaning, you now have to dedicate more time for job posting, interviews, and onboarding for often less-qualified individuals.
+Meaning, you now have to dedicate more time for job posting, interviewing, and onboarding often less-qualified individuals.

-A study of stockbrokers in the New York City metropolitan area found that increase particulate pollution correlated to lower returns on the NYSE.
-Fine dust also correlated with market risk aversion, usually measured with the “fear index.”
+A study performed by the Columbia University Mailman School of Public Health investigated the link between stockbrokers in the New York City metropolitan area and air pollution.
+These researchers found that increases in particulate pollution correlated to lower returns on the NYSE.
+Fine dust also correlated with market risk aversion, measured with the “fear index.”

 While stock market trading seems to be too specific to generalize, this is far from the case.
 High-level positions across a range of industries all require cognitively-demanding skill sets, which are known to decline after exposure to air pollution.
 Risk aversion, as well, can cause strategic planners to lose out on key opportunities.